JonathanGatz/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+****** This is a more direect way to access information instead of grecieving from props.
+It helps the Route path match the URL. ******

 1. How would you explain form validation to someone who has never programmed before?

+****** Form validation spots errors. the form validation won't let you move forward until the required feild is completed. ******

 1. In 1-2 sentences, define end to end testing.

+****** -
+This is my favorite part of the whole proccess thus far.
+You "practically build a robot in cypress that tests all paths and mke sure the site functions the way you want it.
+If it catches an errer, it will stop and show you where/what to fix.
+You can do this proccess through the Terminal but that takes FOREVER.
+Cypress provides it's vero own window for you...
+Much much quicker.
+****** -

 ## Instructions